UniADC: A Unified Framework for Anomaly Detection and Classification: Method

 where $\sigma(\cdot)$ denotes the Sigmoid function, and $\epsilon$ is a learnable scaling parameter.
 We compute the similarity score at each spatial location and upsample the resulting similarity matrix to the original image resolution, yielding a classification map $S_y \in (0,1)^{H \times W}$, which indicates the likelihood of anomaly category $y$ at each pixel.
 By computing classification maps for all categories, we obtain a set of classification maps $\{S_1, S_2, \cdots, S_Y\}$.
 The pixel-level anomaly detection map $S_d$ is then computed as the average of these classification maps: $S_d= \frac{1}{Y} \Sigma_{y=1}^{Y}S_y $.
 The maximum value of $S_d$ is used as the image-level anomaly detection score $I_d$.
 Then, the pixel-level anomaly classification result at a pixel location $(i, j)$ is:

-where $\tau$ represents the anomaly score threshold.
+where $\tau$ represents the anomaly score threshold used to distinguish between normal and anomalous states.
 We use the anomaly category with the largest pixel area in $S_c$ as the image-level anomaly classification result $I_c$.
 If all pixels in $S_c$ are classified as normal, then $I_c$ is set to 0.
 We optimize the feature fusion network using Binary Focal loss \cite{lin2017focal} and Dice loss \cite{milletari2016v} for anomaly detection, and Cross-Entropy loss for anomaly classification.
 The overall loss function is:

 where $[\cdot, \cdot]$ denotes the concatenation operation, and $\lambda$ is a weight hyperparameter.
 The normal regions in $M_c$ are ignored during the computation of $\mathcal{L}_{CE}$.
-Unlike prior works \cite{jeong2023winclip, li2024promptad}, we discard normal prompts to avoid performance degradation caused by the severe class imbalance between normal pixels and per-category anomalous pixels.
+By excluding the normal category, our model is forced to refine the boundaries between various anomaly concepts, thereby enhancing its anomaly recognition performance and classification reliability.